Best Non-Clinical Jobs for Doctors in 2026 - Jobslly Blog

 Global pharma leaders

 Salary data last verified: Q1 2026.
-Sources: AmbitionBox India Salary Data .
-Individual offers may vary based on company, city, and candidate profile.
+Sources: AmbitionBox India Salary Data

-Job description: Pharmacovigilance (PV) is the science of monitoring drug safety after the medicine reaches the market.
-As a Drug Safety Physician, you review adverse event reports, evaluate whether a reported side effect is causally linked to the drug, prepare Individual Case Safety Reports (ICSRs), and submit these to the regulatory authorities like CDSCO, FDA, or EMA.
-The work is analytical, process-driven, and highly regulated.
-Pharmacovigilance jobs in India are among the most accessible for MBBS doctors including those without NEET PG because the entry bar is relatively low and structured training is widely available.
+Job Description: Pharmacovigilance (PV) is the science of monitoring the safety of a drug after the medicine reaches the market.
+When you are on the post of a Pharmacovigilance you review advers event reports, evaluate whether a reported side effect is casually linked to the drug, prepare a Individual Case Safety Reports (ICSRs) and submit these regulatory authorities like CDSCO,FDA or EMA.The work is analytical, process-driven and highly regulated.
+Pharmacovigilance job in India is one of the most accessible job for MBBS doctors and also for the people who don’t have that kind of deep medical background.

 Experience Level